-A Leader Down in the Trenches: Meet Department Chair Dr. Patrick Auth
+A Leader Down in the Trenches: Meet Department Chair Patrick Auth

-October 15, 2012 — Drexel’s Physician Assistant Program, which is known for its diversity, mission, community engagement, and outstanding curriculum, owes much of its success to a leader who never stops innovating.
-Dr. Patrick Auth (PhD, MS, PA-C), Associate Clinical Professor and Physician Assistant Department Chair, believes wholeheartedly that the methodologies and approaches used by the program’s instructors have had a significant impact in each student’s achievement during the program and beyond.
+Drexel’s Physician Assistant Program, which is known for its diversity, mission, community engagement, and outstanding curriculum, owes much of its success to a leader who never stops innovating.
+Patrick Auth, PhD, MS, PA-C, Associate Clinical Professor and Physician Assistant Department Chair, believes wholeheartedly that the methodologies and approaches used by the program’s instructors have had a significant impact in each student’s achievement during the program and beyond.

 Assistant clinical professors Gretchen Fox and Rosalie Coppola said, “Pat is tremendously supportive of both students and faculty and he’s one of the main reasons that we’re all still working here.
 He is working hard all of the time and gets down in the trenches with the rest of us.
 He is always advocating for the PA profession.
 He also commits to teaching during the first quarter so that he can get to know each student from the beginning.
 He’s not just the director; he’s developed this community and makes all of us leaders.”